SurelyNotLiam/NodeJs-WeatherApp/README.md

 This is my journey into web development.
 It may look easy and poorly done, but it's more for my benefit than anyone else's.
 Everyone has to start somewhere, right?

 Note: This repository may contain old API keys.
-These have been revoked, and new ones have been created.
+These have been revoked, and new ones have been created that are now secret >_<